aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1479-Read and Write Files.md

 ## Working with CSV files in Python

-* For working with CSV files in python, there is an inbuilt module named csv.
+* For working with CSV files in Python, there is an inbuilt module named csv.
 * However, a common method for working with CSV files is using Pandas.
 It makes importing and analyzing data much easier.
-* One crucial feature of Pandas is its ability to write and read Excel, CSV, and many other common types of files.
+* One crucial feature of Pandas is its ability to write and read Excel, CSV, and many other types of files.